sganis/golddrive/readme.md

 How to use
 ----------

 Run the app, choose a free drive and set the mount point as [user@]hostname[!port].
-User and port are optional.
-The current windows user and port 22 are the defaults.
+User and port are optional, the current windows user and port 22 are the defaults.
+Hostname can be any machine name, domain name or IP address.
 The first time after a successful login, the app will generate ssh keys to mount drives.
-Golddrive only supports ssh keys authentication at the moment.
+Golddrive only supports key authentication at the moment.

 Once ssh keys are generated, it is also possible to mount drives using Windows `net use` command or Windows Explorer Map Drive feature.
 The command line must be like this:

-    > net use drive \\golddrive\[user@]hostname[!port]
+    > net use Z: \\golddrive\[user@]hostname[!port]

 If something goes wrong, test the ssh authentication with an ssh client.
 Go to Help -> Open Terminal, and run: